Counseling for People in Mixed-Orientation Marriages

 Wherever you are, you deserve a therapist who knows the landscape firsthand—and has the clinical tools to guide you toward clarity, compassion, and sustainable next steps.

-I’m David A. Matheson, MS, CMHC, a licensed Clinical Mental Health Counselor in Utah.
-My practice offers inclusive, trauma‑informed LGBTQ therapy for gay and lesbian individuals navigating the complexities of mixed‑orientation marriages.
-Using evidence‑based modalities and lived experience, I help clients honor commitments, protect children, and embrace authenticity—whether that leads to renewed partnership or respectful separation.
+David Matheson Counseling offers inclusive, LGBTQ friendly therapy for gay and lesbian individuals navigating the complexities of mixed‑orientation marriages.
+Using evidence‑based, trauma-informed modalities and lived experience, I help clients honor commitments, protect children, and embrace authenticity—whether that leads to renewed partnership or respectful separation.
+I am a licensed Clinical Mental Health Counselor in Draper, Utah.
+I also work with clients via secure telehealth throughout Utah.

 Is This Page Speaking to You?